 Leading the way with top-rated coverage and affordable insurance premiums, The General® knows the importance of planning ahead.
-As you prepare for fall and winter weather, make sure you’ve gone through The General®’s hot tips for cold-weather maintenance.
+As you prepare for fall and winter weather, take care of your vehicle with these hot tips for cold-weather car maintenance.

-- There’ll be rain, sleet, snow, and gloom of night; for maximum visibility, check that your headlights are properly aimed and headlight lenses are clean.
-For that matter, check all your lights – turn signals, back up lights, running lights – to confirm they’re functioning properly.
+- There’ll be rain, sleet, snow, and nights that fall earlier.
+For maximum visibility, check that your headlights are properly aligned and that your headlight lenses are clean.
+For that matter, check all your lights – turn signals, backup lights, running lights, etc. – to confirm they’re functioning properly.

-- While you’re under the hood, replace your air filter, then inspect the engine hoses for cracking, bulging, leaking, or loose clamps.
+- While you’re under the hood: replace your air filter, then inspect the engine hoses for cracking, bulging, leaking, or loose clamps.
 Check out the engine belts for signs of fraying or cracking.
 If you see any of these symptoms, have that hose or belt replaced ASAP.
 While these can go on the fritz any time of year, getting stranded due to engine problems in the winter is especially uncomfortable.

 - And it’s important to top off your engine coolant, which supplies heat to your vehicle’s interior.
 Confirm your heater is working before you feel a chill.
 Ask a trusted mechanic about the best coolant-to-water ratio to prevent problems like freezing and corrosion.
 Most experts recommend a 50/50 or 70/30 ratio of antifreeze to water.

 - Cold weather is hard on your electrical system, so make sure that your battery is well maintained.
 Battery performance can suffer during cold weather, and it takes more energy to start your car in the winter, so make sure your battery is operating at a high level before braving the winter roads.
 Have your battery tested to ensure it holds a full charge.
-Check the battery posts and cable connectors; tighten down any loose connections and clean away corrosion as needed.
+Check the battery posts and cable connectors, tighten down any loose connections, and clean away corrosion as needed.

-- In the event of an accident or other unprecedented event, – be ready with an emergency kit that includes flashlight, gloves, sand or cat litter (good for adding traction to slick surfaces), blankets (in case you have to wait for help), and maybe a few energy bars (to snack on while you wait).
+- In the event of an accident or other unprecedented event, – be ready with an emergency kit that includes a flashlight, gloves, sand or cat litter (to add traction to slick surfaces), blankets (in case you have to wait for help), and maybe a few energy bars (to snack on while you wait).

-Being prepared for whatever comes, that’s The General® way.
+Being prepared for whatever comes: that’s The General® way.
 Stay safe in the winter with these cold weather car maintenance tips and maintain peace of mind all year with a quality insurance policy.
-To check out some of the lowest car insurance rates available, get a free online comparison of car insurance premiums at thegeneral.com today!
+To check out some of the lowest car insurance rates available, get a free car insurance quote in under two minutes today!